 Teenage drug abuse may also be rooted in the concept of testing oneself.
 There is a fallacy floating around that if you are not able to handle drugs, then you are weak.
 Given this, teenagers begin using drugs in an effort to prove themselves.
 Many times teens take more and more of a drug to try to impress their peers.
 At a party, a teen may take repeated hits off a bong amid the cheers of their friends.
 With this level of support and praise from friends, teens often feel good about themselves, leading them to repeat this behavior.

 It is also very possible that teenagers are abusing performance-enhancing drugs.
-There are many teenage drug abuse cases that suggest that student athletes take performance-enhancing drugs in order to make the cut or sustain their position in the team.
+There are many adolescent drug abuse cases that suggest that student athletes take performance-enhancing drugs in order to make the cut or sustain their position in the team.
 For these teens, their sport is their life, and they are willing to compromise their health by taking steroids or other performance-enhancing drugs in an effort to improve at their sport.

 - Genetics.
 If a teen’s parents or other immediate family members have struggled with abuse and addiction, it increases the likelihood of the teen developing a substance abuse issue as well.

 - Mental health conditions.
 Teens who suffer from mental health issues, such as borderline personality disorder, depression or eating disorders are more likely to start experimenting with drugs or alcohol.